-While some negligence and carelessness by Lasik surgeons can result in temporary issues, other times the impairment may be permanent.
+Some negligence and carelessness by Lasik surgeons can result in temporary issues.
+Other times, the impairment may be permanent.
 Lasik malpractice can lead to permanent damage to the cornea.
-This often happens when the patient was not a good candidate for Lasik but the physician/surgeon failed to determine that.
+This often happens when the patient was not a good candidate for Lasik but the doctor failed to determine that.

 More and more patients unhappy with Lasik are suing doctors and facilities for compensation.
 Claims range from leaving patients with poorer vision, or in extreme cases, leaving them legally blind.

 Before filing a Lasik lawsuit, you should confirm that the doctor was negligent.

 The very first step towards a Lasik lawsuit is to establish what the proper standard of care would have been for a Lasik surgery.
 Look up the standard practices of a Lasik procedure.
 Treat it as an investigation of sorts.
 Get familiar with the do’s and don’ts of the procedure.
 Once you’ve established that, compare with your experience.